tidyverse/tidyverse.org/content/blog/webr-0-1-0/index.md

 Once a new instance of the `WebR()` class has been created, webR will begin to download WebAssembly binaries from the public CDN, and R will be started.

-### Downloading WebR Release Packages
+### Downloading webR release packages

-Full release packages for webR can also be downloaded from the webR [GitHub Releases](https://github.com/georgestagg/webR/releases) page.
+Full release packages for webR can also be downloaded from the webR [GitHub Releases](https://github.com/r-wasm/webR/releases) page.
 The full release packages include the webR JavaScript loader, along with WebAssembly binaries for R and its supporting libraries.

 Hosting a full release package on a web server makes it possible to use webR entirely on your own infrastructure, rather than relying on downloading Wasm binaries from the public CDN.

-### An Example of Executing R Code
+### An example of executing R code

 Once R is ready the JavaScript promise returned by `webR.init()` will resolve.
 At this point R code can be evaluated and results converted into JavaScript objects,